MuizRecon/JWT-Analysis-Weakness-Scanner/README.md

 **A zero-dependency Python CLI that decodes a JWT, audits it against a checklist of real-world weaknesses, and (optionally) attempts to recover weak HMAC signing secrets.
 Built for bug bounty and API pentesting workflows.**

-I built J.A.W.S mid-engagement, during a live bug bounty test, after realizing I was manually decoding JWTs and re-running the same handful of checks (algorithm confusion, weak secrets, missing claims) on every target.
+I built J.A.W.S mid-engagement, during a live bug bounty test, after realizing I was manually decoding JWTs and re-running the same handful of checks (weak secrets, risky header fields, missing claims) on every target.
 I turned that repetitive checklist into a tool that runs in seconds.
 It's written entirely against Python's standard library, so there's nothing to install beyond Python itself.

 ## Example